Magri Pora

-Magri Pora is a village in Anantnag tehsil of Anantnag district in the Kashmir Valley of Jammu and Kashmir, India.
+Magri Pora or Mageir Pur is a village in Anantnag tehsil of Anantnag district in the Kashmir Valley of Jammu and Kashmir, India.
 Magri Pora is situated 8 km away from the city of Anantnag.

 Demographics

 According to the 2011 Census of India, Hardu Toru village has a total population of 1,725 people including 882 males and 843 females; and has a literacy rate of 53.97%.